-IHRT (iheart) is a group of Indigenous folks who do harm reduction by and for Indigenous people on the lands of the Lkwungen, Esquimalt, and WSANEC peoples (referred to by it’s colonial name as southern Vancouver Island).
+IHRT (iheart) is a group of Indigenous folks who do harm reduction by and for Indigenous people on the lands of the Lkwungen, Esquimalt, and W̱SÁNEĆ peoples (referred to by its colonial name as southern Vancouver Island).
 We are individuals who come from many nations (including nations on the island), who hold many different skills and identities, and who practice harm reduction in many ways and in many places.

 Why an Indigenous harm reduction team?

-dying.
-As a result of colonization and on-going colonialism, Indigenous people are overrepresented in the fentanyl-poisoning crisis.
+As Indigenous people we know what is relevant in our communities and one thing particularly relevant right now is that our friends, family, and community members are dying.
+As a result of colonization and on-going colonialism, Indigenous people are over-represented in the current overdose/drug poisoning crisis.
 However, we are under-represented as paid harm reduction service providers, harm reduction educators, and harm reduction support.